jitinkrishnan/Crisis-Tweet-Multi-Task-DA/README.md

 ### Why use this method?
 - Unsupervised (no labeled target data is needed)
-- Uses Multi-Task Learning to create a better generalized model for the Low-Resource Crisis-Related Web Data
+- Uses Multi-Task Learning to create a better generalized model for the Low-Resource Crisis-Related Web Data (Tweets)
 - Interpretable Predictions

 ### Requirements